Apple M1 Ultra — everything we know so far

 The M1 Ultra is expected to debut in the new Mac Studio, Apple's latest high-end desktop.

 Though the desktop starts at $1,999, to get one with the M1 Ultra chip will require to pay at least $3,999.
-You can pre-order them now, and they'll begin shipping March 18.
+You can pre-order them now via Apple's website, and they'll begin shipping March 18.

 Apple M1 Ultra: Specs